herber/vxv/readme.md

 ## Styling global elements

-Global elements can either be tagged by the `global` statement, or not at all.
+Global elements have to be tagged by the `global` statement.

 ```js
 const vxv = require('vxv');